Navigating COVID-19: A Briefing for Leaders

 - A summary of COVID-19 data including graphics and charts

 - A lexicon of key terms and issues

 - Links to more information

-In addition, we’ve created two downloadable, printable references to keep handy as you prepare communications related to COVID-19.
+In addition, we’ve created two downloadable, printable references to keep handy as you prepare crisis management and communications related to COVID-19.